mahadevan-k/react-slim/README.md

 Here are some polarizing design choices I've made in the library.
 These are points you should seriously consider before adopting react-slim for large applications.

+State change propations are not automated, instead you have to declare the state properties that your components depend on, and the properties that your actions modify.
+This was intentionally done to make it easier to figure out component and action dependencies, however it does introduce the complexity of manually updating these props when you modify actions or components.

 ChatGPT pointed out to me that state propagation across volumes is a disadvantage and suggested centralized state management as an option.
 I decided to go against its suggestion because multiple volume state changes can easily be triggered by two or more actions on two or more different volumes.